CloudStar2077/V-Server-Setup/README.md

 After logging into the server, you can get an overview of the environment by typing:

--`whoami` → shows the current user
+- `whoami` → shows the current user

--`id` → displays group memberships
+- `id` → displays group memberships

 This allows you to verify if you are part of the sudo group, which enables the execution of commands with elevated privileges.